 When I hit the hay, I drift to sleep thinking about Danni and Cal.
 I can’t sleep.
 This is not uncommon for me.
 I sleep most nights in shifts and do a good deal of channeling in the middle of the night.
 Tonight is no exception.
 I wake around 3 am with these words swirling in my head.

-I try to sign it Abby, then Flash Mom, nope, the sign off is simply “me”.
+I try to sign it Abby, but nope, the sign off is simply “me”.
 Ok, Universe - where is this going?
 How do I give this note to Danni?
 What will make it special?
 Is it from Cal?

 Hmmm.
 Now I’m thinking maybe I should put this bill in a picture frame, I have some extras.
 NO, it occurs to me it most definitely is NOT in a picture frame.
 It goes on a floral stick with a purple flower - an inside connection for Danni and me.